slavielle/shore/README.md

 ```

 Now, look into your project directory using a `ls -a` command : Among your project's files and directories you have now a .shore directory.
 I advise you to commit this ".shore" directory into your project's git repository (see why in wiki/FAQ).

+## Choose your profile

+Depending on the type of project you're working on, you can select a suitable profile.
+By default, the "default" profile is active.
+Default profile use a very minial set of bundles

 ## Change settings